 NACE reports on average starting salary by discipline and by degree level (bachelor's, master's, and doctoral); we report projected salaries (for the current class) as well as final salaries (for the previous year’s class).
 You will find current information about starting salaries for new college graduates through our press releases.
 You can also contact Mimi Collins or Kevin Gray for the latest data.

-Students responding to NACE's annual student survey said that when looking at a job and employers, they first consider:
+Students responding to NACE's annual student survey said that when looking at a job, they first consider:

 In NACE’s annual student survey, graduating seniors cited: